bjuppa/carbonator/README.md

 They help you easily parse or convert `string`s or `DateTime`s between timezones (and format them) with one single call.

-A good pattern is to always keep your app working with times in the **UTC** timezone internally and to also store any time data in that timezone.
+A good pattern is to always keep your app working with times in the **UTC** timezone internally and to store any time data in that default timezone.

 1. Actively convert any times to UTC when user data enters the application.
 This is the perfect job for `Carbonator::parseToDefaultTz($input, $tz_parse = null)`.